e-hengirmen/DistanceWiseRealEstateHunterNotifier/README.md

     * public transportation distance
     * car distance
 * An option or additional spider for alerting the user for newly added real estates
+* Lastly everything will be converted from text output to .xl?? outputs

 ## Platforms planned to be added
 * sahibinden.com